mwong770/Pymaceuticals/README.md

 # Pymaceuticals

-* Analyzes the physiological effect of four drugs on mice with squamous cell carcinoma (SCC), a common form of skin cancer.
+* Analyzes the physiological effects of four drugs on mice with squamous cell carcinoma (SCC), a common form of skin cancer.

 ## Table of Contents